-HUD Secretary Carson wants to roll back Obama-era rule about gender identity at single-sex homeless shelters
+HUD Secretary Carson wants to roll back Obama mandate on gender identity at homeless shelters

 Housing and Urban Development (HUD) Secretary Ben Carson wants to roll back an Obama-era rule mandating that single-sex homeless shelters funded by his department admit residents based on their stated gender identity instead of their sex at birth, arguing that people could intentionally misrepresent their gender for malicious reasons.